Muzaffersina/bankingSystem/readMe.md

 :exclamation: Apache kafka was used for account logs.

+:exclamation: myBatis was used to access the database.
+(MyBatis couples objects with stored procedures or SQL statements using an XML descriptor or annotations)

 :star: Firstall you have to start zookeeper server and apache kafka server from console then the topic will be created automatically when the application is started.